SC to hear plea for transferring rape case against Swami Chinmayanand to Delhi court

 The bench, while agreeing to hear the matter, asked the lawyer to approach the administration for seeking protection Gonsalves, however, said that a gunman has been given to her by the UP Police for her security.

-Earlier also a plea was filed against the Allahabad High Court order granting bail to Chinmayanand.
+Earlier also a plea was filed against the Allahabad High Court order granting bail to Chinmayanand The high court had on February 3 granted bail to Chinmayanand, who was arrested in the case of sexual exploitation of the woman studying law at a college run by his trust at Shahjahanpur in Uttar Pradesh.

+Chinmayanand was arrested on September 20 last year under section 376-C of the IPC, a charge short of rape The section is applied when someone in authority takes advantage of his official position to "induce or seduce" a woman to have sex with him.

+In a parallel case, the woman was charged with trying to extort money from Chinmayanand, whom she had accused of rape The high court had granted her bail on December 4, last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)